When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Want to test your provider's servers to see if they really are where they say they're located?

-No problem - you can actually do that using some simple online tools and some attention to detail.
+No problem - you can actually find the server address for a VPN using some simple online tools and some attention to detail.
 We'll show you how to do it right now.
 For these tests, we'll use one of ExpressVPN's Turkish servers (since we know for a fact they're virtual locations).

 1. Get the Server IP or URL